enolte/ss/README.md

 Mono-repo: *No submodules*

 This repo includes a collection of generative algorithms for operations on subsets of $\mathcal{P}(X)$, the power set of a set $X$.
 I've used these algorithms for sundry projects over time.
-I've re-written them here to the C++23 standard, and with full generality of scope.
+They're re-written here to the C++23 standard, optimized for time and memory, and with full generality of scope.

 ## Scope

-This repo implementes 3 kinds of algorithms.
+This repo implements 3 kinds of algorithms.

 * Fixed-size subset iteration
 * Multi-set iteration